JimmyGlasscock/accessParser/README.md

 ## Installation

-To begin using this program, use the accessParser.jar file included.
+To begin using this program, use the accessParser.jar file included, or compile the source code in a java IDE if you made changes.

 ## Usage